-As someone who is 24 but could still pass for someone in their late teens, I understand your struggle.
+As someone who is 26 but could still pass for someone in their early 20s, I understand your struggle.

 Luckily, there are lots of things you can do to make yourself look older –particularly when it comes to what you choose to wear!

-But, before we get to that, I would like to dispel a myth that you mention in your letter — i.e., that in order to look older, you need to wear high heels and a lot of makeup.
+But, before we get to our tips on how to look older, I would like to dispel a myth that you mention in your letter — i.e., that in order to look older, you need to wear high heels and a lot of makeup.
 This is not only false, but these tactics can actually do the opposite of what they’re intending and make you look even younger!

 This is because, when you look young and start wearing high heels and putting on a lot of makeup in deliberate attempts to look older, it can appear to others that you’re a kid who’s trying to look older, rather than an adult who just so happens to like heels and makeup.